Omni-R1: Towards the Unified Generative Paradigm for Multimodal Reasoning: Experiment

 \subsection{In-depth Analysis}

 While the main results establish consistent gains, they do not explain which components drive them or how the models behave.
-We therefore performed ablations and qualitative analyses to provide more insights.
+We therefore performed ablations and qualitative analyses on the Anole~\citep{chern2024anole} backbone to provide more insights.

 \paragraph{Ablation study.} We conducted an ablation study on Omni-R1-Zero to disentangle the effects of PeRPO and the perception-calibrated reward, by either removing PeRPO entirely (w/o PeRPO) or disabling the perception reward while keeping PeRPO (w/o PeReward).
 As shown in Table~\ref{tab:omni_ablation}, removing PeRPO results in the largest drop, with the regression concentrated on the Vision-Op.\ and Diagrammatic tasks.
 This suggests that PeRPO is crucial for developing multi-step and complex multimodal reasoning.
-Disabling the perception-calibrated reward yields a smaller but consistent degradation, noticeably on Natural and Vision-Op.\ tasks.
+Disabling the perception-calibrated reward yields a smaller but consistent degradation, noticeably on Natural tasks.
 This suggests that perception-calibrated reward improves visual evidence utilization and stabilizes policy optimization.

-\paragraph{Analysis on generated multimodal patterns.} We studied how Omni-R1 and Omni-R1-Zero differently shape the distribution of generated multimodal patterns and how these patterns relate to reasoning.
+\paragraph{Analysis on generated multimodal patterns.} We studied how Omni-R1 and Omni-R1-Zero shape the distribution of generated multimodal patterns differently and how these patterns relate to reasoning.
 In Figure~\ref{fig:tsne}, Omni-R1 concentrates into a few compact modes, whereas Omni-R1-Zero exhibits a more dispersed and multi-modal structure.
 In both projections, correct instances cluster more tightly than incorrect ones, suggesting that trace supervision promotes canonical and stable generations, while reward guidance encourages broader exploration that can still support correct decisions.

 \paragraph{Case study.} To better understand how our model behaves, we presented several examples of the reasoning trajectories produced by our models.
 Figure~\ref{fig:r1_case} shows that Omni-R1 produces task-conditioned intermediate visual evidence throughout generation.
 This supports our claim that Uni-Skills are flexibly composed within a unified generative process.
 Figure~\ref{fig:zero_case} shows that Omni-R1-Zero, despite having no supervised multimodal traces, can still generate intermediate visual evidence before getting the final answer.
 More complete generative multimodal reasoning cases can be found in Appendix~\ref{section:additional_res}.